sfbrigade/research-group/README.md

 We are a working group at [Code for San Francisco](http://codeforsanfrancisco.org/).
 The UX Research Group applies user-centered design, design thinking methods, and lots of post-it notes to improve C4SF projects and the Brigade experience.

-:cool: Check out our [New Member Engagement Project Website](http://old.codeforsanfrancisco.org/research-group/projects/NewMemberEngagement/) :cool:
+:star2: Check out our **[New Member Engagement Project Website](http://old.codeforsanfrancisco.org/research-group/projects/NewMemberEngagement/)** :star2:

 ![](https://github.com/sfbrigade/research-group/blob/master/images/codeacross-vaw-discussion1.jpg)